Abortion in Virginia: Legislative history

-Virginia's legislative history regarding abortion reflects a continual evolution of laws and regulations that have shaped access to reproductive healthcare.
-In the late 1800s, the state, like many others, had bans on abortion, with therapeutic exceptions.
-These exceptions allowed for abortions in cases where the mother's life was in danger.
-The legislation was aimed at reducing fatalities resulting from unsafe abortion procedures during that era.

 In 1970, Virginia made significant reforms to its abortion laws, following the American Law Institute's Model Penal Code.
 This marked a shift in the state's approach to reproductive rights, aligning its regulations with evolving legal standards.

 Throughout the following decades, Virginia introduced various regulations impacting abortion access.
 By 2007, the state was among those with detailed abortion-specific informed consent requirements, ensuring that individuals seeking abortion were provided specific information before the procedure.

 In 2013, Virginia implemented Targeted Regulation of Abortion Providers (TRAP) laws, imposing stringent requirements not only on abortion clinics, but also on private doctor offices and medication-induced abortions.
 These regulations sparked debates around their impact on access to abortion services and the health-care landscape.

 In mid-May 2019, Virginia passed legislation banning abortion after the 25th week of pregnancy, further influencing the timeline for legal abortion procedures in the state.

 In April 2020, Governor Ralph Northam signed bills removing certain abortion-related regulations.
 These bills eliminated requirements such as mandatory ultrasounds and social counseling on abortion alternatives 24 hours before the procedure.
 They also expanded health-care professionals authorized to perform first-trimester abortions, and removed the designation of facilities performing more than five abortions annually as hospitals.

 Presently, Virginia prohibits abortions in the third trimester, except when continuing the pregnancy poses an imminent danger to the woman's life, as certified by a physician.
 This requires the certification of three doctors if terminating the pregnancy is deemed necessary due to the likelihood of the patient's death or substantial and irremediable impairment to her mental or physical health.

 On February 7, 2024, the Virginia House rejected a bill that would have instituted a near-total abortion ban.
+In January 2026, the Virginia General Assembly placed on the November 2026 ballot a referendum to amend the state's constitution to fully legalize abortion prior to the third trimester.